Albertini14/Obsidian-Hax/Methodology/Content Discovery.md

 You can use GitHub's search feature to look for company names or website names to try and locate repositories belonging to the target, and even have access to source code, passwords or other content.

 ### S3 Buckets
-S3 bucjets are a storage service provided by amazon AWS, allowing people to save files and even static website content in the cloud.
+S3 buckets are a storage service provided by amazon AWS, allowing people to save files and even static website content in the cloud.
 The owner can set access permissions but if incorrectly set you can have access to files that shouldn't be available.

 	 http(s)://{name}.s3.amazonaws.com